 - Special training sessions to support applications that require the additional UKCAT: the UK Clinical Aptitude Test which is used in the selection process by a consortium of UK University Medical and Dental Schools.
-An external company UKCATprep.com visit our school to give a tutorial on tips for the UKCAT, including follow-up question practice - Support for BMAT: the BioMedical Admissions Tests for applicants to Medicine, Veterinary Medicine, Biomedical Science and Dentistry courses at certain universities - Discussions about background reading and the selection of material at an appropriate level - Individual communication about a huge range of relevant opportunities offered in the North West and national programmes for students who can access widening participation benefits. - Support through your mentor and your subject specialist with completing reviews of your work experiences and lectures this will help you to develop a catalogue of reflections on your experiences on specialist software, OSCAR, an online system used for students writing personal statements and teachers composing references - We also offer mock interview practice for both multiple mini interview and panel style interviews, led by a member of staff with over 10 years' experience in supporting students for these most competitive applications (MMI is an interview format that uses many short independent assessments, typically in a timed circuit)
+An external company UKCAT prep.com visit our school to give a tutorial on tips for the UKCAT, including follow-up question practice - Discussions about background reading and the selection of material at an appropriate level. - Individual communication about a huge range of relevant opportunities offered in the Northwest and national programmes for students who can access widening participation benefits. - Support through your mentor and your subject specialist with completing reviews of your work experiences and lectures this will help you to develop a catalogue of reflections on your experiences on specialist software, OSCAR, an online system used for students writing personal statements and teachers composing references - We also offer mock interview practice for both Multiple Mini Interview and panel style interviews, led by the Head of Sixth Form and her team who have many years of experience in supporting students for these most competitive applications (MMI is an interview format that uses many short independent assessments, typically in a timed circuit).